 Brands rotating on a monthly basis let customers enjoy new treats every month.

-Sets Offering the Excitement of Trying Various Delicious Vegan Confections vee ga boo website (in Japanese only)

-Launched in May 2021, vee ga boo is a mail order service assortment of meticulously selected vegan confections every month.
-Each month, users will be treated to confections from three to five different brands, meaning that everyone is sure to find something they like.

-• vee-ga-boo.jp/

-Instagram Account Offering Up-to-the-Minute Information

-will be treated to up-to-the-minute information on our monthly confection sets, recommended brands, and events.
-We also arrange live broadcasts with the producers of these brands to give followers a behind-thescenes look at the origins of these brands and the production of their confections.
-You can even get
+Sets Offering the Excitement of Trying Various Delicious Vegan Confections Launched in May 2021, vee ga boo is a mail order service through which users receive sets containing a different assortment of meticulously selected vegan confections every month.
+Each month, users will be treated to confections from three to five different brands, meaning that everyone is sure to find something they like. vee ga boo website (in Japanese only) vee-ga-boo.jp/ Instagram Account Offering Up-to-the-Minute Information Followers of the official vee ga boo Instagram account will be treated to up-to-the-minute information on our monthly confection sets, recommended brands, and events.
+We also arrange live broadcasts with the producers of these brands to give followers a behind-the-scenes look at the origins of these brands and the production of their confections.
+You can even get exclusive coupons and other bonuses.
+Official vee ga boo Instagram account (in Japanese only) @vee_ga_boo_official

-@vee\ga\boo\official

-Flagship Shops of Brands Supporting Individual Empowerment Opening at Marui Stores

-MARUI GROUP continues co-creation with brand holders that resonate with our ideal of supporting individual preferences.
-Here, we will look at two such companies that have recently opened flagship shops in Marui stores: DINETTE inc. and BULK HOMME Co., Ltd.

-Both of these brands have won strong support from customers for the high levels of craftsmanship they devote to their exquisite products as well as for the overall narrative associated with these brands.
+Flagship Shops of Brands Supporting Individual Empowerment Opening at Marui Stores MARUI GROUP continues co-creation with brand holders that resonate with our ideal of supporting individual preferences.
+Here, we will look at two such companies that have recently opened flagship shops in Marui stores: DINETTE inc. and BULK HOMME Co., Ltd. Both of these brands have won strong support from customers for the high levels of craftsmanship they devote to their exquisite products as well as for the overall narrative associated with these brands.
 The flagship shops are steeped in the aesthetic of their respective brands, and their knowledgeable staff are reliable sources of beauty advice.
 Both shops are sure to offer something that you will love.

-Brand Offering Items That Women Have Always Wanted

-metics information users seek along with insight and other ous media venues.
-This commitment to user needs is the
+Brand Offering Items That Women Have Always Wanted DINETTE is a company charged with a mission of creating a happier world through the power of women.
+This company's beauty-related social media accounts supply the latest cosmetics information users seek along with insight and other content to help users become even more beautiful.
+Moreover, DINETTE's private PHOEBE BEAUTY UP brand has been shaped by information on user needs acquired through various media venues.
+This commitment to user needs is the reason this brand is loved by so many Official PHOEBE BEAUTY UP website (in Japanese only) phoebebeautyup.com/lp?u=gold Official DINETTE Instagram account (in Japanese only @dinette_inc

-BULK HOMME THE STAND shop that uses the latest technologies to recreate the brand's aesthetic (Shinjuku Marui Main Building)
+BULK HOMME THE STAND shop that uses the latest technologies to recreate the brand's aesthetic (Shiniuku Marui Main Building)

-PHOERE REALITY LIP shop providing an environment for taking photos to post on social media (Yurakucho Marui)

-Empowerment of Men Worldwide through Men's Beauty Products

-BULK HOMME defines its mission as earning the No. 1 share of the global men's skincare market.
+PHOEBE BEAUTY UP shop providing an environment for taking photos to post on social media (Yurakucho Marui) Empowerment of Men Worldwide through Men's Beauty Products BULK HOMME defines its mission as earning the No. 1 share of the global men's skincare market.
 Inspired by this mission, BULK HOMME is supporting the lifestyles of men around the world through men's beauty products.
-Expanding into Asia in 2017 and then into the United Kingdom and France in 2020. this company has continued to steadily grow its fan base.
+Expanding into Asia in 2017 and then into the United Kingdom and France in 2020, this company has continued to steadily grow its fan base.
 BULK HOMME only offers products with assured quality verified through a process of repeated inspections.
 Its physical flagship shop allows customers to try out cosmetic products and feel the actual textures of skin products while talking with staff members.

-Official BULK HOMME website (in Japanese only)

-mbulk.co.ip/

-Report on MARUI GROUP's employee visit to BULK HOMME THE STAND shop www.to-mare.com/news/2021/bulk-homme.html
+Official BULK HOMME website (in Japanese only) bulk.co.jp/ Report on MARUI GROUP's employee visit to BULK HOMME THE STAND shop (in Japanese only) www.to-mare.com/news/2021/bulk-homme.html VOICE =

-VOICE =
+Takuya Noguchi

-Takuva Noguchi CEO and Representative Director, BULK HOMME Co., Ltd.
+CEO and Representative Director,

+BULK HOMME Co., Ltd.